leiwan5/svelte-gallery-view/README.md

 # Svelte Gallery View

-## A Svalte component that provides a Google Photos / 500px style photo gellery view.
+## A collection of Svalte components for displaying photos, and currently focusing on a component that provides a layout used by Google Photos / 500px.

 ![Screenshot](/public/screenshot.jpeg?raw=true "Screenshot")